-An early 2021 Sunday Times poll, asking if South African parents would consider “making online schooling permanent” for their kids, revealed something quite interesting.
-More than half (53%) of South Africans said they were in favour of established online schooling programs, and just over a fifth (21%) said they would consider it depending on how 2021 progresses.
-If you’re considering a move to online schooling in 2021, here are 5 important steps to take before joining that first online lesson:
+A 2021 Sunday Times poll, asking if South African parents would consider “making online schooling permanent” for their kids, revealed something quite interesting.
+More than half (53%) of South Africans said they were in favour of established online schooling programs, and just over a fifth (21%) said they would consider it depending on how things progress.
+If you’re considering a move to online schooling this year, here are 5 important steps to take before joining that first online lesson:

 The ‘online’ part of online schooling refers to the student’s ability to access the internet.
 Due to the live video nature of online lessons, students will need a stable internet connection throughout the day.
 Teaching materials and things like homework are exchanged on student/teacher collaboration softwares, like Microsoft Teams, which also require reliable access to the internet.
 A universal power supply (UPS) is also sometimes required due to power outages.
 A UPS will ensure that students can connect when they need to.

 Once getting connected to the internet is sorted, next on the checklist is to obtain the equipment.
 First prize is a modern laptop, as these feature built-in microphone and webcam capabilities.
 For desktop PC owners, headphones with built-in microphones are widely available online and in computer stores.
 Tablets are also excellent online schooling solutions, as they are highly portable, but students will struggle to edit and submit documents effectively on these.